Assured autonomy: How operations research powers and orchestrates generative AI systems: Introduction

 \subsection{Operational Risk and the Case for OR}

-In the field, even highly engineered autonomous systems still exhibit edge cases that trigger recalls, investigations, and public concern.
-In December 2025, for example, a U.S.\ regulator disclosed a Waymo recall tied to a software issue that could cause vehicles to pass stopped school buses---a rare, high-consequence scenario \citep{WaymoRecallReuters2025}.
+Even highly engineered autonomous systems exhibit edge cases that trigger recalls, investigations, and public concern.
+In December 2025, a U.S.\ regulator disclosed a Waymo recall tied to a software issue that could cause vehicles to pass stopped school buses---a rare, high-consequence scenario \citep{WaymoRecallReuters2025}.
 The lesson generalizes.
-When AI is embedded in operations, safety depends on engineered discipline: systems that are auditable and monitorable, respect hard constraints, and are stress-tested against tail events \citep{weick2015}.
+When AI is embedded in operations, safety depends on engineered discipline: systems auditable and monitorable, respecting hard constraints, and stress-tested against tail events \citep{weick2015}.

-At the same time, autonomy is advancing quickly under controlled conditions.
-A late-2025 lab study shows that multi-agent systems built from frontier generative models can manage the MIT Beer Distribution Game and reduce total costs relative to human teams \citep{LongSimchiLeviCalmonCalmon2025}.
-For the same setting, the GenAI Beer Game provides an interactive testbed that pairs a natural-language interface with an OR decision engine \citep{Long2025GenAIBeerGame}.
-Taken together, field failures and lab gains point to a single bottleneck: autonomy scales under decision regimes that remain feasible and stable when conditions drift and constraints bind in unanticipated ways.
+Meanwhile, autonomy advances quickly under controlled conditions.
+A late-2025 lab study shows multi-agent systems built from frontier generative models can manage the Beer Game and reduce total costs relative to human teams \citep{LongSimchiLeviCalmonCalmon2025}.
+The GenAI Beer Game provides an interactive testbed pairing a natural-language interface with an OR decision engine \citep{Long2025GenAIBeerGame}.
+Field failures and lab gains point to a single bottleneck: autonomy scales under decision regimes that stay feasible and stable when conditions drift and constraints bind unexpectedly.